suchi271/AIFDevToolkit/runbook.md

 - [Azure Migration Integration](#azure-migration-integration)

 ## Overview
+Migration projects often face significant delays due to manual, time-consuming, and error-prone processes such as application intake, assessment, and documentation.
+These tasks can take hours to complete, slowing cloud adoption and driving up project costs.

-The AIFDevToolkit is an AI-powered application assessment and migration planning toolkit designed to help clients migrate applications from multi-cloud platforms like AWS, GCP to Azure.
-It uses advanced AI models to analyze existing applications and generate comprehensive migration plans, assessment reports, and documentation.
+The AIFDevToolkit addresses this challenge with an Agentic AI-powered application assessment and migration planning toolkit.
+Designed for multi-cloud environments—including AWS, GCP, and Azure—it leverages advanced AI models to automate discovery, analysis, and reporting.
+The solution streamlines the extraction and organization of application details from calls and documents, generating accurate migration plans, assessment reports, and supporting documentation in minutes.

+By reducing manual effort, improving accuracy, and accelerating decision-making, the AIFDevToolkit helps organizations adopt cloud platforms faster, at lower cost, and with greater scalability.

 ### Key Features
 - **AI-Driven Assessment**: Automated application analysis using OpenAI models